edeposit/edeposit.amqp.ltp/docs/api/ltp.rst

 __init__.py
 ===========

-This module contains bindings to AMQP and also functions to create SIP package for LTP system.
+This module contains bindings to AMQP.

 API
 ---